 - Speech to text

-We’re also planning to have providers which are “local” to smart devices, such as TensorFlow Lite (Android and iOS), CoreML (iOS) and ML Kit (Android and iOS).
-For the moment, though, we are focusing on cloud providers.
+For GeneXus 17, we’re also planning to include providers which are “local” to smart devices, such as CoreML (iOS) and ML Kit (Android and iOS).

 We at GeneXus believe in simplifying the development of applications as much as possible, and to this end we are working with this new artificial intelligence API.